-For a lot of people, 2017 has been extremely stressful already.
-But we can take steps to not only protect our own mental health, but to spread that calm to the rest of our friends and family.
+For a lot of people, 2018 has been extremely stressful.
+But we can take steps to not only protect our own mental health but to spread that calm to the rest of our friends and family.

-Last week, my husband and I went on an 8 day cruise.
+Last week, my husband and I took a social media timeout.
 It was a forced break from social media and all of the news that had really been stressing me out.